 Light Rail

-The T subway is the Boston Light Rail service that runs beneath the city and is the fourth largest Metropolitan Transit System in the U.S. Its construction began in 1895, and till today it is being used.
-There are two main entry points for the commuter rail: the North and South Station.
+The T subway is the Boston Light Rail service that runs beneath the city and is the fourth largest Metropolitan Transit System in the U.S. Its construction began in 1895, and till today, it is being used.
+The commuter rail has two main entry points: the North and South Station.

 It serves 175 towns and cities in central and eastern Massachusetts.
-Whether you wish to visit beaches, and museums, or go to an educational institution, the T subway has you covered with its color-coded lines.
+Whether you wish to visit beaches, museums, or an educational institution, the T subway has you covered with its color-coded lines.

-- Green Line: You can use this one to reach the Museum of Science, Symphony Hall, Museum of Fine Arts, and Faneuil Hall.
-It also runs across a series of parks in the city known as the Emerald Necklace.
+• Green Line: You can use this one to reach the Museum of Science, Symphony Hall, Museum of Fine Arts, and Faneuil Hall.
+It also runs across several parks known as the Emerald Necklace.

 You can get your tickets from the T subway station.
 A one-way trip would cost you around $2.75.
 But if you have a “Charlie Card,” a round trip will cost you $4.50.